 for the best conference paper by a graduate student

-The Kuklys prize is annually awarded at the HDCA conference for the best conference paper from a graduate student.
+The Kuklys prize is annually awarded at the HDCA conference for the best conference paper written by a graduate student.
 Normally the same person can only win the award once.
 It is aimed at promoting the work of graduate students in the field of human development and the capability approach.
 It is named in memory of Wiebke Kuklys, who, as an Economics PhD student at Cambridge University, advanced the capability approach by exploring the application of new statistical techniques.
 Wiebke studied in Germany, Chile, and England, and combined an open mind for new ideas with a concern for the most vulnerable people and she believed that high-quality research could contribute to making the world a better place to live in.
 Wiebke died in June 2005, at the age of 33, only a few months after receiving her PhD degree.
 Her dissertation was published posthumously by Springer under the title "Amartya Sen's Capability Approach: Theoretical Insights and Empirical Applications."

 - 2017 - Julio Alejandro Cáceda Adrianzen, “Moral Obligations as the Third Aspect of the Notion of Capabilities"